• Skip to primary navigation

 Third try is a charm for the PERFECT Crispy Baked Buffalo Wings recipe.
 I've found the secret ingredient for making buffalo wings ultra crispy in the oven.
 Hint: it is not baking powder.
 And it's exactly why I'm re-posting these with a new and much-improved recipe!

-Crispy Baked Buffalo Wings served with blue cheese dip
+Crispy Baked Buffalo Wings served on parchment paper on a platter.

 But I've been enlightened; it's possible to make super crispy, utterly delicious buffalo chicken wings in your oven without baking powder!
 The secret ingredient?
 Plain cornstarch.
 Here me out.